xoxzo/blog.xoxzo.com/content/Events/mwc19-barcelona-report-en.md

 ![RCS Panelist]({filename}/images/mwc19/rcs_panelist.jpg)

-Petja from Deutsche Telekom says that RCS and SMS will co-exists.
+Petja from Deutsche Telekom says that RCS and SMS will co-exist.
 SMS will still be relevant because the concept of RCS is 100% footprint, and even though we only have 15% coverage of RCS now, the rest will be covered by SMS as it is.

-Customer services will experience a shift when RCS takes of and becomes more
+Customer services will experience a shift when RCS takes off and becomes more
-common: Companies will try to take advantage of RCS and bridge the realtime communication to any channel the customer wants it to be, which will be RCS as it will be the most universal channel.
+common: Companies will try to take advantage of RCS and bridge the real-time communication to any channel the customer wants it to be, which will be RCS as it will be the most universal channel.

-Brian from Accuweather points to the fact that thet have hundreds of millions of users, but as a publisher is is difficult to make them download an app, but not difficult to send a text message.
+Brian from Accuweather points to the fact that they have hundreds of millions of users, but as a publisher it is difficult to make them download an app, but not difficult to send a text message.
 If the mobile operators can hit their target of 800 million users for RCS, it will be awesome for them.

 As of currently, we have 4.7 billion SMS users versus 400 million RCS users.
-There is still a lot of work to be done, and the carriers needs to start making serious efforts in rolling out RCS.
+There is still a lot of work to be done, and the carriers need to start making serious efforts in rolling out RCS.

 Google also had a special booth to showcase usage of RCS by its partners during